 Mel Fuller had been working for an advertising company when she realised that her job wasn’t for her.
 She wanted to do something that would help people; to change the world.
 So, like many others who’ve had this thought, she bought a 3D printer.
 She didn’t know how to use it.
 She didn’t know how it worked.
 She had no choice but to teach herself.
 Now, Mel is using these skills to improve the lives of other people while she revolutionises the orthotics industry.
 AbilityMate uses the latest 3D printing technology to change lives.

-Solange Cunin is shooting for the stars.
-At twenty-four years old, she is reshaping classrooms around Australia, through innovative project based STEM learning, which supports students to send their own experiments out to space.
+Solange Cunin is shooting for the stars by reshaping classrooms around Australia through innovative project based STEM learning.

 Sixteen year old CEO Taj Pabari and the Fiftysix Creations team want to turn children from consumers into creators.